mzziin/password-manager/README.md

 ## Contributing

 Contributions are always welcome!
 Contributions are welcome!
-Please create an issue or pull request with any improvements.:slightly_smiling_face:
+Please create an issue or pull request with any improvements.